|Subscribe | What is RSS|

 *Boat tour schedules and itineraries may be modified at any time depending on water levels.

-Join a park ranger to discover intriguing locations and stories of Lowell.
-You may learn about the downtown locks and canal structures; explore the relationship of the river to the power and production of the industrial city; or learn about the lives of Lowell's famous "mill girls."
-Tour travels primarily by trolley although there may be some walking.
+Explore the relationship of the river to the power and production of the industrial city.
+Learn about the lives of Lowell’s famous mill girls.
+Discover the downtown locks and canal structures.
+Tour travels primarily by trolley with some walking.
 This tour is offered at 2:30 pm, Monday -Friday.
 Free.

 Mill Girls & Immigrants Exhibit.
 Daily, 2:00pm & 4:00pm